 I get why they are defensive.
 Like I said, I’m in the trenches, too.
 But it’s not working anymore.

-Normally there’s a history of failures and problems from the past that still cause pain and more importantly, a lack of trust.
+Normally there’s a history of failures and problems from the past that still causes pain and more importantly, a lack of trust.